GMLC-TDC/HELICS/docs/installation/windows.md

 ```bash
 $ pacman -Sy base-devel mingw-w64-x86_64-toolchain git mingw-w64-x86_64-CMake mingw-w64-x86_64-boost mingw-w64-x86_64-qt5 mingw-w64-x86_64-zeromq
 ```
 For base-devel and mingw-w64-x86_64-toolchain you may have to hit enter for installing all packages that are part of the group package.
-The qt5 package is quite large, if you are only using it once it might be faster to use cCMake which is a text based interface to CMake.
+The qt5 package is quite large, if you are only using it once it might be faster to use ccmake which is a text based interface to CMake.
 After all the packages have been installed has been done /mingw64/bin must be in the PATH environment variable.
 If it isn't then it must be added.
 Please note that this is only necessary if you are compiling in MSYS2 shell.
 If you are compiling in the MSYS2 MINGW-64bit shell then /mingw64/bin will be automatically added to the PATH environment variable.
+If not
 ```bash
 $ export PATH=$PATH:/mingw64/bin
 ```